AICNT Publications available on Amazon (commissions earned, affiliate partner).

 18. Quality Assurance

-When evaluating the output differences in providing GPT-4 with entire chapters compared to a single paragraph or verse, we observed that the number of verses translated simultaneously influenced the output.
+When evaluating the output differences in providing GPT LLMs with entire chapters compared to a single paragraph or verse, we observed that the number of verses translated simultaneously influenced the output.
 In general, rendering more text at a time improved readability but reduced accuracy.
 Rendering a paragraph or sentence at a time typically resulted in the best combination of high accuracy and excellent readability.
 In instances when the Greek text is more complex or abstract, processing a single verse, phrase, or word at a time was employed to achieve an even more accurate output.
-Inaccuracies were generally resolved by inputting smaller bits of Greek text for GPT-4 to render at a time.
+Inaccuracies were generally resolved by translating smaller bits of Greek text at a time.

 Dustin Smith, Ph.D., biblical scholar of Early Christianity at Spartanburg Methodist College (Spartanburg, SC), reviewed the translation for accuracy and readability.
-Professor Smith conducted a complete review of the rendered text, but did not edit the translation.
+Professor Smith conducted a complete review of the rendered text but did not edit the translation.
 When an issue was identified, shorter lengths of Greek text were rendered to resolve the inaccuracy.
-In the vast majority of cases, this resolved the issue without the need for a footnote.
+In most cases, this resolved the issue without the need for a footnote.
 In some cases, a footnote was added to provide clarification.

 19. Clarifying Footnotes

-Various types of footnotes were added to give clarification and greater transparency.
-This includes:
+In addition to the textual variants described in the footnotes, other types of footnotes were added to give clarification and greater transparency, as follows:

-1. Providing Scriptural references for the verses that quote the Old Testament and other texts.
-“LXX” in the footnote indicates references particular to the Greek Septuagint
+- Some added footnotes provide Scriptural references for the verses that quote the Old Testament and other texts.
+“LXX” in the footnote indicates references particular to the Greek Septuagint.

-2. Providing the abridged BDAG definition in places where the translated Greek word may have a wide range of meanings or may not be fully expressed by the English word rendered
+- Some added footnotes provide the abridged BDAG definition in places where the translated Greek word may have a wide range of meanings or may not be fully expressed by the English word rendered.

-3. Providing an alternative reading of a specific word or phrase.
-This is in cases where the rendered word or phrase might pose some difficulty in comprehension, such as an idiomatic or cryptic expression, or where the word or phrase can be expressed or understood differently
+- Some added footnotes provide an alternative reading of a specific word or phrase.
+This applies in cases where the rendered word or phrase may pose difficulty in comprehension, such as idiomatic or cryptic expressions, or where the word or phrase can be expressed or understood differently.

-4. Providing the alternate GPT-4 rendering in those few cases where GPT fluctuated between two significantly different renderings due to syntactical or textual ambiguity
+- Some added footnotes provide an alternate rendering in those few cases where the AI output fluctuated between two significantly different renderings due to syntactical or textual ambiguity of the source text.

-5. Providing a clarifying explanation about the theological neutrality of particular verses.
+- Some added footnotes provide a clarifying explanation about the theological neutrality of how particular verses are translated.

 20. Formatting

-The AICNT does not use capital letters for pronouns that refer to God.
-This aligns with the original texts, as Hebrew does not differentiate between upper-case and lower-case letters.
+The AICNT does not use capital letters for pronouns that refer to God, as that would amount to an interpretive bias.
+However, words such as God, Lord, and Holy Spirit are capitalized as is customary in English translation.
+It should be noted that Hebrew does not differentiate between upper-case and lower-case letters.
 Additionally, the initial Greek manuscripts were composed entirely in capital letters.
+Capitalization (or lack thereof) in the AICNT is not intended to convey a particular theological position or bias.

-AICNT abstains from particular formatting conventions of modern translations used to distinguish and classify types of text, such as quotations or poetry.
+The AICNT abstains from formatting conventions of modern translations used to distinguish and classify types of text, such as quotations, poetry, or red-lettered words attributed to Jesus.
 Italicized words are only used in cases where the AI model indicated that it added helper words in English that are not in the Greek text.

-We maintain traditional chapter and verse numbering consistent with modern critical editions while structuring the text in smaller, more frequent paragraphs to enrich the reading experience.
-The paragraphing of the AICNT exhibits a balance between the conventional paragraph layout of Bible translations (exhibiting large paragraphs) compared to those translations that provide a verse-by-verse layout (placing each verse on a new line).
+Structuring the text in smaller, more frequent paragraphs also serves to enrich the reading experience.
+The paragraphing of the AICNT exhibits a balance between the conventional paragraph layout of Bible translations (exhibiting large paragraphs) and those translations that provide a verse-by-verse layout (placing each verse on a new line).
 Smaller groupings of text are also valuable for aiding in readability and comprehension by causing the reader to pause more often and digest a shorter length of text before proceeding.

 21. Punctuation

-The earliest manuscripts were written in uncial, which is essentially all capital script without punctuation or word separation.
-These features, including punctuation, were introduced into minuscule manuscripts (having text with both upper-case and lower-case characters), which began to appear in the 9th-century.
-The earliest dated minuscule manuscript is the Gospel minuscule 461 from the year 835.[1]
+The earliest manuscripts were written in uncial, essentially all capital script without punctuation or word separation.
+These features, including punctuation, were introduced into minuscule manuscripts (having text with both upper-case and lower-case characters), which began to appear in the 9th century.
+The earliest dated minuscule manuscript with lower-case Greek characters is the Gospel minuscule 461 from the year 835.[1]

-The Punctuation of this edition is primarily consistent with one or more of the critical editions in the section entitled “Benchmark Critical Editions.”
-Rendering the non-punctuated text with GPT sometimes informed what punctuation was preferred.
-The punctuation was also influenced by what was best for documenting multiple variants by using the punctuation that facilitates the critical apparatus featuring bracketed text that is interchangeable for multiple variants.
+The punctuation of this edition is generally consistent with one or more of the critical editions in the section entitled “Benchmark Critical Editions.”
+In some cases, the punctuation is slightly modified to facilitate documenting multiple variants and incorporating the bracketed text of the critical apparatus.

 [1] Kurt Aland, and Barbara Aland, The Text of the New Testament: An Introduction to the Critical Editions and to the Theory and Practice of Modern Textual Criticism, Translated by Erroll F. Rhodes, 2nd ed.
 (Grand Rapids: Eerdmans, 1989), 128.